 Our Critical Needs Grants allow us to be flexible and responsive in urgent and challenging times, such as those we’re experiencing now.
 Critical Needs Grants* will be made for emergencies or pressing, unanticipated needs.

-Letters of Intent (LOIs) for Critical Needs Grants will be accepted and reviewed on a rolling basis throughout the year.
+Letters of Intent (LOIs) will be accepted and reviewed throughout the first round of grant funding, ending July 31, 2021.

 To provide resources to fill in a gap where there may be a loss of equipment or technical failure which, due to its loss or breakdown, will interrupt the delivery of basic necessities or critical programs delivery.

 Our grant application process is streamlined through our online grant management portal.
 The grant application process begins with submitting a Letter of Intent (LOI) through the online portal.
 To submit an LOI, you will need to first create an account in our online grant management portal.
 All applicants are required to create an account.
 [Note that your LOI/grant application can be saved as a draft, and when you log on again it’s easy to return to that draft, make edits, and submit the application when you’re ready to do so.

 Scranton Area Community Foundation’s Online Grant Management Portal: